Abnormal liver enzymes can be a sign of chronic and acute alcohol use, chronic hepatitis B and hepatitis C and possibly liver cancer.

 |Alcoholic Hepatitis||Heart Attack||Wilson’s Disease|

 When the liver is damaged, cells release higher levels of the two major enzymes, Alanine Transaminase (ALT) and Aspartate Transaminase (AST), into the bloodstream.
 To determine if your liver is damaged, several blood tests will be conducted to check the type and amount of Liver Enzymes in the blood.
-If elevated liver enzymes are present, it could indicate liver damage, as these enzymes are normally only found within the liver.
+If elevated abnormal liver enzymes are present, it could indicate liver damage, as these enzymes are normally only found within the liver.
 In most cases, liver enzyme levels are only mildly or temporarily elevated and don’t signal a serious liver problem.

 - Physical Examination